-MA-4.1 The College will design strategies to maximize enrollment in First Time in College (FTIC), young adult and adult enrollment.
-(3)
+- MA-4.1 Continue to review and revise strategies to maximize enrollment in First Time in College (FTIC), young adult and adult enrollment.
+(3, 5) - MA-4.2 Incorporate enhanced strategies to maximize the effectiveness of scholarships into Enrollment Management Plan and market aggressively.
+(3, 5, 6) - MA-4.3 In collaboration with Academic Affairs and Student Affairs, continue to develop an Enrollment Plan that addresses program, recruitment and retention initiatives.
+(3, 4, 6) - MA-4.4 Continue to improve projections of the College's annual credit and non-credit enrollment, both independently and combined.
+(3, 5)

-- MA-4.2 The College will incorporate new Scholarship Program into Enrollment Management Plan and market aggressively.
-(3) - MA-4.3 The College will in collaboration with Academic Affairs and Student Affairs, develop an Enrollment Plan that addresses program, recruitment and retention initiatives.
-(3) - MA-4.4 The College will develop modifications to most accurately project the College's annual credit and non-credit enrollment, both independently and combined.
-(3) - MA-4.5 The College will increase the number of students attending Harper who demonstrate academic or community leadership.
-(3) - MA-4.6 The College will foster a partnership between Student Affairs, Academic Affairs and Marketing Advancement to offer flexible schedules and alternate course formats which are responsive to student preferences.
-(3) - MA-4.7 The College will adopt technology innovations in marketing, recruitment and enrollment which allow for increased accessibility for programs and services.
-(3) - MA-4.8 The College will implement strategies to improve enrollment reporting.
-(3) - MA-4.9 The College will develop greater collaborations between Academic Affairs, Student Affairs and Marketing and Advancement in order to enhance the retention of qualified students in order to assist them in fulfilling their personal goals.
-(2)
+- MA-4.5 Increase the number of student prospects who demonstrate academic or community leadership.
+(3, 4, 5, 6) - MA-4.6 Foster a partnership between Student Affairs, Academic Affairs and Marketing Advancement to offer flexible schedules and alternate course formats which are responsive to student preferences and needs.
+(3, 4, 6) - MA-4.7 Adopt new technology innovations in marketing, recruitment and enrollment which allow for increased accessibility for programs and services.
+(3, 4, 6) - MA-4.8 Design and enhance strategies to improve enrollment reporting.
+(3) - MA-4.9 Develop greater collaboration among Academic Affairs, Student Affairs and Marketing and Advancement in order to enhance the retention of students in order to assist them in fulfilling their personal goals.
+(3, 4, 6) - MA-4.10 Develop a marketing communications plan to comprehensively address the market in business and industry. - MA-4.11 The College will enroll 27 percent of the current year's in-district high school senior class.